 For those enrolling (or about to enroll) in Medicare, paying for prescription drugs can be an expensive proposition, and as drug costs increase over time, it becomes more and more difficult for individuals to pay for prescriptions they need.

-While Medicare Part A and Part B provide coverage for hospital and routine health care services for those 65 and older and those with certain medical conditions or disabilities, neither Part A nor Part B provide prescription drug coverage.1
+While Medicare Part A and Part B provide coverage for hospital and routine health care services for those 65 and older, as well as certain younger people with medical conditions or disabilities, generally neither Part A nor Part B provide prescription drug coverage.1

 Thanks to the Medicare Modernization Act of 2003, retirees can now get help offsetting the high costs associated with prescriptions through Medicare Part D.2 The Inflation Reduction Act of 2022 provides additional relief, with a series of changes that help reduce Medicare drug costs.